JetBrains/amper/docs/Documentation.md

   kotlin:        # Kotlin toolchain settings
     languageVersion: 1.8
 ```
-Luckily, there should rarely be a need to such configuration.
+Luckily, there should rarely be a need for such a configuration.
 We also plan to address this by linting with conversion to a more readable form:
 ```yaml
 product: ios/app